haraldkoch/kochhaus-home/README.md

 - [reloader](https://github.com/stakater/Reloader) - reloads pods when a configMap and/or Secret changes - something that Flux 2 does not manage itself.
 - [system-upgrade-controller](https://github.com/rancher/system-upgrade-controller) - Automatically upgrade the K3S kubernetes instance.
 - [velero](https://velero.io/): backups!
+- [cloudnative-pg](https://cloudnative-pg.io/) - build and manage a postgresql cluster with HA and backups from a custom resource.
+- [ext-postgres-operator](https://github.com/movetokube/postgres-operator) - create databases and users in an existing postgres cluster.
+- [authentik](https://goauthentik.io/) - integrated authentication and user management.
 - And more!

 ## Home Infrastructure